agarwalvipin/open_cfa/docs/LOS/FRA/Reading 36.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Be able to identify examples of conservative vs. aggressive accounting choices.
+💡 CFA Exam Tip ✍️:Be able to identify examples of conservative vs. aggressive accounting choices.
 Remember that *both* can be used for earnings smoothing, just with opposite timing effects.
 Neutral, unbiased reporting is the theoretical ideal.

 </div>
 </div>